Last Updated July 29th, 2020

 Hex Snapshot for Airdrop Launch – Complete

-The HEX snapshot will occur December 2nd 2019 at the first Bitcoin block mined after 00:00:00 UTC.
+The HEX snapshot occurred December 2nd 2019 at the first Bitcoin block mined after 00:00:00 UTC.

-You need to have Bitcoin in your own wallet where you possess the keys to at the snapshot.
+You need to have had Bitcoin in your own wallet where you possess the keys to at the snapshot.
 After the snapshot, you can transform your BTC into ETH somewhere for input to the AdoptionAmplifier the next day.

 This lets you FreeClaim and Transform your value into HEX.
 There’s also the 20% speed bonus on day 1 FreeClaims!

 You need to have some ETH in your wallet to be able to FreeClaim with a BTC signature or Transform ETH into HEX.

-1 Billion HEX day 1 is up for grabs.
+1 Billion HEX day 1 was for grabs.
 Far less every day after.

-The AdoptionAmplifier transformation lobby opens the day after the snapshot.
+The AdoptionAmplifier transformation lobby opened the day after the snapshot.

 Claiming, Staking, and HEX coming out of the lobby happens the 2nd day after the snapshot.

 You must have access to the private keys to your Bitcoin address having a balance at that exact blockheight to be able to submit a claim after.

 The HEX contract will be targeted for launch at 00:00:00 UTC the next day after the snapshot.
 You will have to gather up ETH and convert BTC into ETH to join the Adoption Amplifier.